-In the current version of integrated meal planning system, in choosing individual food items, customers of canteens are given the option of choosing either the "best in class" for a given product or a similar product (with the same function in e.g. a meal) with a lower carbon footprint.
-However, to better exploit advantages that such a tool offers, a simplified limited version customized for the use of individuals in society needs to be developed enabling them to track the environmental impact of food for their private consumption and thereby motivate more climate conscious choices while shopping and planning meals.
+In the current version of the integrated meal planning tool, when choosing individual food items, users are given the option of choosing either the "best in class" for a given product or a similar product (with the same function in e.g. a meal) with a lower carbon footprint.
+This encourages the planning of meals with lower carbon footprints served in public kitchens.
+However, to better exploit the advantages that this kind of tool offers, a simplified limited version customized for the use of private consumers in their shopping needs to be developed.
+One initiative has been started with Mat.se (Swedish online retail store) which has the vision to help their customers to make more climate conscious choices in their shopping by providing climate information.

-This also incentivizes food producers to improve their production, a measure with great potential to reduce the overall climate impact of food consumption.
-At the same time, it is also important to provide an opportunity for producers to communicate specific carbon footprints from their unique products/production in the database.
+Making climate data available for public procurement and private shopping will also incentivize food producers to improve their production, a measure with great potential to reduce the overall climate impact of food consumption.
+At the same time, it is important to provide an opportunity for producers to communicate specific carbon footprints from their unique products/production in the database.
 In the current version of the database, no distinction has been made regarding the producer or farm level.
 If the need or desire arises to link specific climate data at the food supplier level, this could be made possible in the future, for example through a connection to Dabas.
 Dabas is the largest open database of food items' quality information for the food products available on the Swedish grocery market.
 Since Dabas is a producer-based database, such initiatives have to rely on a demand and interest from food producers themselves.